oracle/tribuo/docs/PackageOverview.md

  implemented is single membership -- each datapoint is assigned to one and only one cluster.
 This package provides two modules:

-- Core - contains the Output subclass for use with clustering data and evaluation code for measuring clustering performance.
+- Core - contains the Output subclass for use with clustering data, as well as the evaluation code for measuring clustering performance.
 - KMeans - an implementation of K-Means using the Java 8 Stream API for parallelisation.

 ## Anomaly Detection